-Table 4: Synthesis of main descriptors used in seagrass monitoring used for defining the Common Indicator 2_Condition of the habitat.
+Table 4: Synthesis of main descriptors used in seagrass monitoring for defining the Common Indicator 2\Condition of the habitat.
 When available, the measuring/sampling method, the expected response in the case of increased human pressure and the main factors likely to affect the descriptor, the destructive nature of the method (Destr.), the target species, the advantages and limits, and some bibliographical references are provided.
 The target species are: Cn = Cymodocea nodosa, Hs = Halophila stipulacea, Po = Posidonia oceanica, Zm = Zostera marina, Zn = Zostera noltei.
-The complexity level at which each descriptor works is also indicated (i.e., population, plant, physiological or cellular, community).
+The ecological complexity level at which each descriptor works is also indicated (i.e., population, individual, physiological, community).

+Descriptor Method Expected Destr.
+Target Advantages Limits References response/factors species Population (med adow) Meadow extent (i.e. surface area) Mapping (Cf. Part "a" of this document) and/or identification of the position of limits Reduction of the total meadow extent Coastal development, turbidity, mechanical impacts No All Informative of many aspects of the meadow Usable everywhere in view of the many techniques available Cover the whole depth range of meadow distribution For slow growing species (Po) needs of pre- positioning markers to evaluate change in meadow extent, and long response time (several years) Sampling must be done during the season of maximum distribution for species with marked seasonal growth (generally in summer) Foden and Brazier (2007) Bathymetric position of meadow upper limit (in m) and its morphology A detailed mapping of seagrass extension limit landward (Cf. Part "a" of this document) or placing fixed markers (e.g., permanent blocks, acoustic system) Shift of the upper limit at greatest depths Coastal development No All Easily measured (also by scuba diving) Morphology of this limit may reflect environmental conditions For Cn, Hs and Zn, strong seasonal variability, requiring periodical monitoring or observations at the same season for all sites Fixed markers might disappear if site is strongly frequented Pergent et al. (1995); Montefalcone (2009)

 Descriptor Method Expected response/factors Destr.
-Target Advantages Limits References Population response/ractors species Meadow extent (i.e. surface area) Mapping (Cf. Part "a" of this document) and/or identification of the position of limits Reduction of the total meadow extent Coastal development, turbidity, mechanical impacts No All Informative of many aspects of the meadow Usable everywhere in view of the many techniques available Cover the whole depth range of meadow distribution For slow growing species (Po) needs of pre- positioning markers to evaluate change in meadow extent, and long response time (several years) Sampling must be done during the season of maximum distribution for species with marked seasonal growth (generally in summer) Foden and Brazier (2007) Bathymetric position of meadow upper limit of (in m) and its morphology A detailed mapping of seagrass extension limit landward (Cf. Part "a" of this document) or placing fixed markers (e.g., permanent blocks, acoustic system) Shift of the upper limit at greatest depths Coastal development No All Easily measured (also by scuba diving) Morphology of this limit may reflect environmental conditions For Cn, Hs and Zn, strong seasonal variability necessitating periodical monitoring or observations at the same season for all sites Fixed markers might disappear if site is strongly frequented Pergent et al. (1995); Montefalcone (2009) Descriptor Method Expected response/factors Destr.
-Target species Advantages Limits References Bathymetric position of meadow lower limit of (in m) A detailed mapping of seagrass extension limit seaward (Cf. Part "a" of this document) or placing fixed markers (e.g., permanent blocks, acoustic system) • Shift of the lower limit landward at shallower depths Turbidity No All • Easily measured (also by scuba diving) Classification scale available for Po • For Cn, Hs and Zn, strong seasonal variability necessitating periodical monitoring or observations at the same season for all sites Beyond 30 m depth, acquisition is difficult and costly (limited diving time, need for experienced divers, numerous dives requested) Fixed markers (balises) might disappear (e.g., trawling) For slow growing species (Po) long time required to see any progress (several vears) Pergent et al. (2008); Annex 1 --- --- --- -- ---- ----- --- -- --- -- --- Meadow lower limit type In situ observations • Change in morphology Turbidity, mechanical impacts (e.g., trawling) No Ро • Well known descriptor Several types described Classification scale for Po • Good knowledge of Po meadows necessary to identify some of the types Difficult and costly the assessment at great depths (>30 m) Boudouresque and Meinesz (1982); Pergent et al. (1995); Montefalcone (2009); Annex 1 Presence of inter-matte channels and dead matte areas Highly detailed mapping of the area (Cf. Part "a" of this document, permanent square frames) and/or in situ observations • Increase in the extent Mechanical impacts (e.g., anchoring, fishing gear) No Ро • Easy to measure Surface areas can be measured on maps • Dead matte areas are natural components intrinsic to some types of meadows (e.g., striped meadows) and do not reflect systematically human influence Boudouresque et al. (2006)
+Target species Advantages Limits References Bathymetric position of meadow lower limit (in m) A detailed mapping of seagrass extension limit seaward (Cf. Part "a" of this document) or placing fixed markers (e.g., permanent blocks, acoustic system) Shift of the lower limit landward at shallower depths Turbidity No All Easily measured (also by scuba diving) Classification scale available for Po For Cn, Hs and Zn, strong seasonal variability, requiring periodical monitoring or observations at the same season for all sites Beyond 30 m depth, acquisition is difficult and costly (limited diving time, need for experienced divers, numerous dives requested) Fixed markers (balises) might disappear (e.g., by trawling) For slow growing species (Po) long time required to see any progress (several years) Pergent et al. (2008); Annex 1 Meadow lower limit type In situ observations Change in morphology Turbidity, mechanical impacts (e.g., trawling) No Ро • Well known descriptor Several types described Classification scale for Po meadows necessary to identify some of the typesDifficult and costly the Boudouresque and Meinesz (1982); Pergent et al. (1995); Montefalcone (2009); Annex 1 Presence of inter-matte channels and dead matte areas Highly detailed mapping of the area (Cf. Part "a" of this document, permanent square frames) and/or in situ observations Increase in the extent Mechanical impacts (e.g., anchoring, fishing gear) No Ро • Easily measured Surface areas can be measured on maps Boudouresque et al. (2006)